Log in to my.WellnessPortal

 • Abstinence: Practicing Abstinence is when you do not have sex.
 It is important to note that abstinence means different things to different people and people can become abstient throughout their lives for different reasons.
 Abstinence is 100% effective as a birth control option if practiced perfectly everytime, but it takes discipline.
 Learn more about abstinence here and here

 Emergency contraception is a birth control method used after unprotected sex or birth control failure (birth control mishap, broken condom, etc.) to stop pregnancy before it starts.
 Emergency contraception can work up to five days after unprotected sex, but is most effective if taken sooner.
 Some forms of emergency contraception can be purchased over the counter, while others require a prescription.
-You can obtain a prescription from UChicago Student Wellness by calling 773.834.WELL.
+You can obtain a prescription from UChicago Student Wellness by calling 773.834.9355.
 If you aren't sure, it is important to talk to your doctor about which emergency contraception method is best for you.

 • Plan B One-Step: Plan B One Step, or “the morning-after pill,” is most effective when taken as soon as possible or within three days after unprotected sex, but can be taken up to five days after unprotected sex.
 Learn more about Plan B One Step here.